 How will 'predictive policing' affect freedom of movement and expression?
 What will happen when we can use algorithms to construct videos to show that anything has happened, regardless of whether it has or not?
 How are people who belong to minority groups affected by digital technology designed and regulated by majority groups from the global north?
 How is gender, ethnicity and age used to differentiate, discriminate, exclude and marginalise participation in digital spaces?
 Can governments effectively regulate tech companies that only seem to operate to maximise shareholder value?

-Keynote remarks were made by Dunja Mijatović (Commissioner-elect for Human Rights, Council of Europe), followed by a lively discussion with Nani Jansen Reventlow (Digital Freedom Fund), and Samantha Bradshaw (University of Oxford), chaired by Başak Çalı (Hertie School of Governance) on technology and the next frontier in human rights, and how to ensure that our digital society is inclusive and equipped to deal with the future challenges of technology.
+Keynote remarks were made by Dunja Mijatović (Commissioner for Human Rights, Council of Europe), followed by a lively discussion with Nani Jansen Reventlow (Digital Freedom Fund) and Samantha Bradshaw (University of Oxford), chaired by Başak Çalı (Hertie School of Governance) on technology and the next frontier in human rights, and how to ensure that our digital society is inclusive and equipped to deal with the future challenges of technology.

-Dunja Mijatović will be the new Council of Europe Commissioner for Human Rights as of 1 April 2018.
-She has been working to promote and protect human rights for the past two decades, thus acquiring extensive knowledge in the field of international monitoring, in particular as regards freedom of expression, digital and press freedoms.
+Dunja Mijatović is the Council of Europe Commissioner for Human Rights.
+She has been working to promote and protect human rights for the past two decades, thus acquiring extensive knowledge in the field of international monitoring, in particular as it regards freedom of expression, digital and press freedoms.
 She is Former OSCE Representative on Freedom of the Media (2010-2017), she is a renowned human rights lecturer and has been awarded several prizes for her work.

 Samantha Bradshaw is a D.Phil. candidate at the Oxford Internet Institute and works on the Computational Propaganda Project as a core member of the research team.
 She is also a senior fellow at the Canadian International Council contributing to the cyber security research stream.
 Her work has been featured in the Washington Post, Bloomberg, and the Financial Times.